 Bishop Doyle has challenged our parishes, missions, clergy and lay leaders to transform the way we “do church” by becoming more missional in our focus.
 In response to this challenge, the Strategic Mission Grant Program is changing its focus, the grant cycle, and the application/monitoring/evaluation process.
 Applicants are encouraged to look outward, to go beyond your walls, and to meet your neighbors where they are prior to application.
 Essential to a successful proposal will be a systematic investigation into the neighborhood you serve to determine the issues, concerns, and needs that exist.
 Inviting the community into a relationship should be a key component of the strategy.

-The Strategic Mission Grants program is overseen by the Strategic Mission Grant Committee and is co-chaired by Mrs. Karla Schapansky and Ms. Flo Ray.
+The Strategic Mission Grants program is overseen by the Strategic Mission Grant Committee and is chaired by Ms. Flo Ray.
 Also included are members of the Bishop Quin Foundation, Episcopal Foundation of Texas, and the Great Commission Foundation.

 The Strategic Mission Grants program is funded by three foundations of the Episcopal Diocese of Texas: the Bishop Quin Foundation, Episcopal Foundation of Texas, and the Great Commission Foundation.